cyberspace1902/Cyber-Space-Guide/OwnAccOnline/index.md

 ## Please note:
 * Skip to Step 4 if you know how to use Steam.
-* You have to run Greenluma everytime you play the game.
+* Please do Step 6 everytime you play the game.
 * Please redo Step 4 if the game shows **Purchase** or kick out from game by another computer.

 ## Easy Tutorial: